 To turn the filter on and off, use Organize | Filter... or the Filter button on the main Browser toolbar.
-You can also turn on keyword filtering from the keywords pane.

 Searching

 To search for photos in selected folders and their subfolders, use Organize | Search...
 [Ctrl+F].

 This window divides the search conditions you can use into four types.
 The conditions are divided into tabs (sections).
 You can disable an entire tab at once using the checkbox by its name.